apache/doris/docs/documentation/en/administrator-guide/load-data/routine-load-manual_EN.md

 ```

-As shown above, Client submits a routine import job to FE.
+As shown above, the client submits a routine load job to FE.

-FE splits an import job into several Tasks through Job Scheduler.
-Each Task is responsible for importing a specified portion of the data.
-Task is assigned by Task Scheduler to execute on the specified BE.
+FE splits an load job into several Tasks via JobScheduler.
+Each Task is responsible for loading a specified portion of the data.
+The Task is assigned by the TaskScheduler to the specified BE.

-On BE, a Task is considered a common import task, which is imported through the import mechanism of Stream Load.
-After importing, report to FE.
+On the BE, a Task is treated as a normal load task and loaded via the Stream Load load mechanism.
+After the load is complete, report to FE.

-Job Scheduler in FE continues to generate subsequent new Tasks based on the results reported, or retries failed Tasks.
+The JobScheduler in the FE continues to generate subsequent new Tasks based on the reported results, or retry the failed Task.

-The whole routine import job completes the data uninterrupted import by continuously generating new Tasks.
+The entire routine load job completes the uninterrupted load of data by continuously generating new Tasks.

-## Kafka routine load
+## Kafka Routine load

-Currently we only support routine imports from Kafka systems.
-This section details Kafka's routine introduction usage and best practices.
+Currently we only support routine load from the Kafka system.
+This section details Kafka's routine use and best practices.

-### Use restrictions
+### Usage restrictions

-1. Supporting unauthenticated Kafka access and the Kafka cluster authenticated by SSL.
+1. Support unauthenticated Kafka access and Kafka clusters certified by SSL.
-2. The supported message format is CSV text format.
-Each message is a line, and line end **does not contain** newline characters.
+2. The supported message format is csv text format.
+Each message is a line, and the end of the line does not contain a ** line break.
-3. Only Kafka version 0.10.0.0 (including) is supported.
+3. Only Kafka 0.10.0.0 or above is supported.

-### Create routine import tasks
+### Create a routine load task

-After creating a detailed grammar for routine import tasks, you can connect to Doris and execute `HELP ROUTINE LOAD'; `Check grammar help.
-Here is a detailed description of the creation of the job note.
+The detailed syntax for creating a routine load task can be connected to Doris and execute `HELP ROUTINE LOAD;` to see the syntax help.
+Here is a detailed description of the precautions when creating a job.

 * columns_mapping

-	`colum_mapping` is mainly used to specify table structure and column mapping relationships in message, as well as transformation of some columns.
-If not specified, Doris defaults that columns in message and columns in table structure correspond one by one in order.
-Although under normal circumstances, if the source data is exactly one-to-one correspondence, it is not specified that normal data import can also be carried out.
-However, we strongly recommend that users **explicitly specify column mapping relationships**.
-In this way, when the table structure changes (such as adding a nullable column) or the source file changes (such as adding a column), the import task can continue.
-Otherwise, when the above changes occur, the import will report an error because the column mapping relationship no longer corresponds one to one.
+    `columns_mapping` is mainly used to specify the column structure of the table structure and message, as well as the conversion of some columns.
+If not specified, Doris will default to the columns in the message and the columns of the table structure in a one-to-one correspondence.
+Although under normal circumstances, if the source data is exactly one-to-one, normal data load can be performed without specifying.
+However, we still strongly recommend that users ** explicitly specify column mappings**.
+This way, when the table structure changes (such as adding a nullable column), or the source file changes (such as adding a column), the load task can continue.
+Otherwise, after the above changes occur, the load will report an error because the column mapping relationship is no longer one-to-one.

-	In `columns_mapping`, we can also use some built-in functions to convert columns.
-But you need to pay attention to the actual column types corresponding to the function parameters.
-Examples are given to illustrate:
+    In `columns_mapping` we can also use some built-in functions for column conversion.
+But you need to pay attention to the actual column type corresponding to the function parameters. for example:

-	Assume that the user needs to import a table containing only `k1` columns of `int` type.
-And the null value in the source file needs to be converted to 0.
-This function can be implemented through the `ifnull` function.
-The correct way to use it is as follows:
+    Suppose the user needs to load a table containing only a column of `k1` with a column type of `int`.
+And you need to convert the null value in the source file to 0.
+This feature can be implemented with the `ifnull` function.
+The correct way to use is as follows:

     `COLUMNS (xx, k1=ifnull(xx, "3"))`

-	Note that we use `3` instead of `3`, although the type of `k1` is `int`.
-Because the column types in the source data are `varchar` for the import task, the `xx` virtual column types here are also `varchar`.
-So we need to use `3` for matching, otherwise `ifnull` function can not find the function signature with parameter `(varchar, int)`, and there will be an error.
+    Note that we use `"3"` instead of `3`, although `k1` is of type `int`.
+Because the column type in the source data is `varchar` for the load task, the `xx` virtual column is also of type `varchar`.
+So we need to use `"3"` to match the match, otherwise the `ifnull` function can't find the function signature with the parameter `(varchar, int)`, and an error will occur.

-	Another example is to assume that the user needs to import a table containing only `k1` columns of `int` type.
-And the corresponding columns in the source file need to be processed: the negative number is converted to positive, and the positive number is multiplied by 100.
-This function can be implemented by the `case when` function, which should be correctly written as follows:
+    As another example, suppose the user needs to load a table containing only a column of `k1` with a column type of `int`.
+And you need to process the corresponding column in the source file: convert the negative number to a positive number and the positive number to 100.
+This function can be implemented with the `case when` function.
+The correct wording should be as follows:

     `COLUMNS (xx, case when xx < 0 than cast(-xx as varchar) else cast((xx + '100') as varchar) end)`

-	Note that we need to convert all the parameters in `case when'to varchar in order to get the desired results.
+    Note that we need to convert all the parameters in `case when` to varchar in order to get the desired result.

 * where_predicates

-	The column type in `where_predicates` is already the actual column type, so there is no need to force the conversion to varchar type as `columns_mapping'.
+    The type of the column in `where_predicates` is already the actual column type, so there is no need to cast to the varchar type as `columns_mapping`.
 Write according to the actual column type.

 * desired\_concurrent\_number

-	`desired_concurrent_number` is used to specify the expected concurrency of a routine job.
-That is, how many tasks are executed simultaneously for a job at most.
-For Kafka import, the current actual concurrency calculation is as follows:
+    `desired_concurrent_number` is used to specify the degree of concurrency expected for a routine job.
+That is, a job, at most how many tasks are executing at the same time.
+For Kafka load, the current actual concurrency is calculated as follows:

     ```
     Min(partition num, desired_concurrent_number, alive_backend_num, Config.max_routine_load_task_concurrrent_num)
     ```

-	Where `Config.max_routine_load_task_concurrent_num` is a default maximum concurrency limit for the system.
-This is a FE configuration, which can be adjusted by reconfiguration.
+    Where `Config.max_routine_load_task_concurrrent_num` is a default maximum concurrency limit for the system.
+This is a FE configuration that can be adjusted by changing the configuration.
 The default is 5.

-	The partition num refers to the number of partitions subscribed to Kafka topic. ` alive_backend_num` is the current normal number of BE nodes.
+    Where partition num refers to the number of partitions for the Kafka topic subscribed to. `alive_backend_num` is the current number of normal BE nodes.

 * max\_batch\_interval/max\_batch\_rows/max\_batch\_size

     These three parameters are used to control the execution time of a single task.
-If any of these thresholds is reached, the task ends.
-Where `max_batch_rows` is used to record the number of data rows read from Kafka. ` Max_batch_size` is used to record the amount of data read from Kafka in bytes.
-At present, the consumption rate of a task is about 5-10MB/s.
+If any of the thresholds is reached, the task ends.
+Where `max_batch_rows` is used to record the number of rows of data read from Kafka. `max_batch_size` is used to record the amount of data read from Kafka in bytes.
+The current consumption rate for a task is approximately 5-10MB/s.

-	Assuming a row of data is 500B, the user wants a task every 100MB or 10 seconds.
-The expected processing time of 100MB is 10-20 seconds, and the corresponding number of rows is about 200,000 rows.
-A reasonable configuration is:
+    So assume a row of data 500B, the user wants to be a task every 100MB or 10 seconds.
+The expected processing time for 100MB is 10-20 seconds, and the corresponding number of rows is about 200000 rows.
+Then a reasonable configuration is:

     ```
     "max_batch_interval" = "10",